latifyildirim/SQL/README.md

 INSERT INTO "alanparadise/nw"."shoppers" (shoppername, phone)
         VALUES ('LATIF', '800-221')
 ```
+## Part One: Query Problems Using the “alanparadise/cm” repo
 ##### 1. List  the names of the cities in alphabetical order where Classic Models has offices.
 (7)
 ```